 Tarr Settlers in New Zealand in the 19th Century

-- George Tarr, aged 40, a farmer, arrived in Nelson aboard the ship "Mary Ann" in 1842
+- George Tarr, aged 40, a farmer, who arrived in Nelson, New Zealand aboard the ship "Mary Ann" in 1842

-- Elizabeth Tarr, aged 36, arrived in Nelson aboard the ship "Mary Ann" in 1842
+- Elizabeth Tarr, aged 36, who arrived in Nelson, New Zealand aboard the ship "Mary Ann" in 1842

-- Elizabeth Tarr, aged 7, arrived in Nelson aboard the ship "Mary Ann" in 1842
+- Elizabeth Tarr, aged 7, who arrived in Nelson, New Zealand aboard the ship "Mary Ann" in 1842

-- Elizabeth Tarr, aged 27, arrived in Port Nicholson aboard the ship "London" in 1842
+- Elizabeth Tarr, aged 27, who arrived in Port Nicholson aboard the ship "London" in 1842

-- Edward Hankins Tarr (b.
-1936), American trumpet player and musicologist
+- Edward Hankins Tarr (1936-2020), American trumpet player and musicologist from Norwich, Connecticut

 - Frederick H. Tarr (b.
 1868), American attorney and politician